-Although common in the nostrils of wild-caught fish, these isopods have not been observed in captive fish that have been treated during quarantine.
-They are effectively controlled by a freshwater bath (Pironet and Jones, 2000)
+Although common in the nostrils of wild-caught fish, these isopods were not observed in captive fish following treatment with freshwater baths during quarantine (Pironet and Jones, 2000).

-Philometra sp
+Philometra lateolabracis

-The nematode parasite Philometra sp. is common in the ovaries and testes of dhufish in the wild.
-There are three main stages of infection; larvae, adult worms and a granuloma.
-Although most captive dhufish examined have granulomas (evidence of previous infection) active Philometra has not been detected in fish that have been in captivity for more than 1 spawning season.
-This is most likely due to the absence of a secondary host in the culture environment (A. Hesp, Murdoch University, 1999 pers com).
-The persistence of the necrotic mass in the gonads for several years following the last active infection is, however, a problem for the culture program.
-In most cases the necrotic mass concentrates in the posterior end of the oviduct.
-In several cases it has caused difficulties in conducting ovarian biopsies and in stripping eggs.
+The nematode parasite Philometra lateolabracis is common in the ovaries and testes of dhufish in the wild (Hesp, Hobbs et al. 2002).
+Although most captive dhufish examined had firm fibrous and necrotic masses (evidence of previous infection) active Philometra has not been detected in fish that have been in captivity for more than one spawning season.
+This is most likely due to the absence of a secondary host in the culture environment .
+The persistence of the necrotic mass in the gonads for several years following the last active infection was, however, a problem for the culture program.
+In most cases the necrotic mass was at the posterior end of the oviduct and in several cases caused difficulties in conducting ovarian biopsies and in stripping eggs.
 The effect on spawning fish is unknown, however, it is possible that the necrotic mass may impede the release of eggs from the oviduct.
 No treatment to break down the granuloma has been developed.